DinhHuynhNgocNhat/Reversi_Board/README.md

+This exercise is to implement a board for playing Reversi (https://en.wikipedia.org/wiki/Reversi).

 A class ReversiBoard represents the state of the board, i.e. which fields are empty, occupied with a piece with player 1’s color up or occupied with player 2’s color up.
 Use an enumeration to represent the fields' states.